Numerology MCP (Pythagorean)

 Does the description clearly state what the tool does and how it differs from similar tools?

 The description clearly states the tool computes the Life Path number from a birth date, including reduction trail and meaning.
-It distinguishes this tool from siblings like compatibility or name_numbers, which focus on different numerology aspects.
+It distinguishes itself from siblings like 'compatibility' and 'numerology_profile' by focusing specifically on this core numerology number.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.